manjotsk/Philance/README.md

 You can read more about the mission and vision of PhiLance on [philance.org](http://philance.org)

+For project documentation refer to the [PhiLance Wiki on GitHub] (https://github.com/Philance/Philance/wiki)

 ## Features
 Here are the features that we think need to go into the initial version of the platform.
 If you have suggestions for other features, please contact the team.
 * Client application that runs on mobile devices